 Escuela Oficial Rural Mixta Chichoche Handwashing Station Project – Guatemala

 Chichoche is a small indigenous community located 15 minutes east of the municipality of Aguacatan, Huehuetenango.
 The main source of income for the community is through agricultural work.
-Most people harvest corn and beans to sustain their families through the year.
+Most people harvest corn and beans to sustain their families throughout the year.

 The community has about 650 inhabitants.
 200 students attend the only local elementary school, taught by 7 teachers.